Indonesian crispy fried tempe/tempeh (soybean cake) sticks with a delicious coating of spicy kecap manis sauce. Vegan and gluten-free.

 - Add red chilies and sauté until wilted, about 2 minutes.

-- Return the fried tempeh to the pan, season with salt, sugar, and sweet soy sauce.
+- Return the fried tempeh to the pan, season with salt, palm sugar, and sweet soy sauce.
 Toss/stir until the tempeh pieces are fully coated with the sweet soy sauce.
 Turn off heat and serve immediately with steamed white rice.